 Aconcagua is truly one of the great mountains of the world.
-At 22,841 feet tall it is the highest mountain in the western hemisphere, and the tallest peak in the world outside of the Himalayas.
-It is an an amazing mountain, and one that is easily underestimated.
-Despite not requiring glacier travel or roped climbing techniques to reach it’s summit, Aconcagua is a serious mountaineering adventure.
+At 22,841 feet tall, it is the highest mountain in the Western Hemisphere and the tallest peak in the world outside of the Himalayas.
+It is an amazing mountain and one that is easily underestimated.
+Even in summer, Aconcagua’s cold temps, weather, and altitude can provide seasoned mountaineers a true challenge!

-Our signature CTSS expeditions ascend the mountain via a variation on the “False Polish” that CTSS owner Mike Hamill helped develop over a decade ago.
-This route approaches the mountain through the Vacas and Relinchos Valleys and uses the first camp on the “False Polish”.
-From here it traverses over to the higher camps on the old “Guanacos” route, and uses one more camp than the typical “False Polish” climb.
+We ascend the mountain via a variation on the “False Polish” that CTSS owner Mike Hamill helped pioneer over a decade ago.
+This route approaches the mountain via the Vacas and Relinchos Valleys and uses the first camp on the “False Polish.”
+From here, it traverses over to the higher camps on the old “Guanacos” route and uses one more camp than the typical “False Polish” climb.
+This route is less crowded and cleaner, incorporates shorter days, and has better climbing terrain.
+The final camp is higher, which makes for a more “do-able” summit day.
+By traversing the mountain and descending to Plaza de Mulas, we also see a different side of the mountain, an easier descent, and a shorter hike back out to the road, thus taking a day off the descent.
+Overall, it’s a huge advantage

 Itinerary